We’ve all been there.

 3. Lead Magnet

-A lead magnet is an incentive that marketers offer to potential buyers in exchange for their email address or other contact information.
+A lead magnet is an incentive that marketers offer to potential buyers in exchange for their email addresses or other contact information.
 It is a common tactic in the early stages of the sales funnel.

 So what does an effective lead magnet look like?
 An effective lead magnet should: